Kane left out of Tottenham squad for Premier League opener against Man City

 Harry Kane has been left out of the Tottenham squad to face Manchester City in their opening game of the Premier League season.

-The striker is reportedly not fit enough to return to action yet.
+The striker has been linked with a move away from Spurs this summer, though it has been reported that he is not considered fit enough to make feature in Sunday's clash.

-The England star has been heavily linked to a move away from Spurs this summer, with City the favourites to land him.
+Instead, Heung-min Son will line up at the head of the attack for Nuno Espirito Santo's first league match in charge of the north London side, with Steven Bergwijn and Lucas Moura on the wings and Dele Alli in support in attacking midfield.

 Editors' Picks